If you’re a coach, consultant, speaker, author, expert, or entrepreneur who provides solutions to clients, you must know your numbers!

 To get to the real amount of money that’s left over for you to spend on whatever you desire, you will have to deduct taxes and eventual banking fees.

-Your most important number is what’s left over at the very bottom of the checklist, on the last line.
+Your most important number is what’s left over at the very bottom of the calculator, on the last line.

 Or do you realize it’s not nearly enough…